patternfly/training-scenarios/html-css/building-blocks/step4-instructions.md

-"Demos" show how PatternFly’s components and layouts can be put together to build more complex structures.
-Demos have no additional styling as they are strictly made from components and layouts.
-If styling is necessary to implement a desired demo, then new components or layouts, or variants of the components or layouts used, should be created instead.
+"Demos" show how PatternFly’s components and layouts are put together to build more complex structures.
+Demos have no additional styling; they are strictly made from components and layouts.
+If styling is needed for a certain demo, then instead create new components or layouts, or variants of the components or layouts.

 Create a form demo using components and layouts.